mavipisowifi/Arduino-Sanitary-Vending-Machine-with-EEPROM-Settings-Menu/README.md

 7. Pin headers kit
 8. 12VDC Power Source (any brand, minimum 5A current)
 9. Electronics tools
+10. Coin Acceptor
 ```
 ### Note: For additional trays and buttons, consider using Arduino Mega or Arduino GIGA for more PWM pins.
+You can also add a relay module to manipulate a coin acceptor LED frame.

 ## Code Attribution
 If you intend to use or modify the Arduino code for this sanitary vending machine in your own projects, please provide proper attribution to the original creators.
 Credits go to: